playcanvas/vscode-extension/README.md

 ## Extension Settings

 * `playcanvas.usePlaycanvasTypes`: Automatically adds a reference to PlayCanvas types files for code suggestions.
 Line is not saved.
 Default is true.
+* `playcanvas.maxSearchResults`: Maximum number of search results to display.

 A PlayCanvas Access Token is requested when you add a project.
 Generate an access token on your [account page](https://playcanvas.com/account).